Montreal: Modern history as city (1832–present)

 Montreal was the capital of the Province of Canada from 1844 to 1849, but lost its status when a Tory mob burnt down the Parliament building to protest the passage of the Rebellion Losses Bill.
 Thereafter, the capital rotated between Quebec City and Toronto until in 1857, Queen Victoria herself established Ottawa as the capital due to strategic reasons.
 The reasons were twofold.
 First, because it was located more in the interior of the Province of Canada, it was less susceptible to attack from the United States.
 Second, and perhaps more importantly, because it lay on the border between French and English Canada, Ottawa was seen as a compromise between Montreal, Toronto, Kingston and Quebec City, which were all vying to become the young nation's official capital.
 Ottawa retained the status as capital of Canada when the Province of Canada joined with Nova Scotia and New Brunswick to form the Dominion of Canada in 1867.

 An internment camp was set up at Immigration Hall in Montreal from August 1914 to November 1918.

 After World War I, the prohibition movement in the United States led to Montreal becoming a destination for Americans looking for alcohol.
 Unemployment remained high in the city and was exacerbated by the Stock Market Crash of 1929 and the Great Depression.

 An anti-conscription rally in Montreal, 1917.
 During both World Wars, the city saw protest against the implementation of conscription.

 During World War II, Mayor Camillien Houde protested against conscription and urged Montrealers to disobey the federal government's registry of all men and women.
-The federal government, part of the Allied forces, was furious over Houde's stand and held him in a prison camp until 1944.
+The federal government, part of the Allied states, was furious over Houde's stand and held him in a prison camp until 1944.
 That year, the government decided to institute conscription to expand the armed forces and fight the Axis powers.
 (See Conscription Crisis of 1944.)

 Montreal was the official residence of the Luxembourg royal family in exile during World War II.